Roger George Huguenin 1943-2018

 Roger’s innate ability to keep his word and lend a hand to those in need gained him several very cherished friendships in his life.
 Family and friends near or far could always count on Roger for a quick-witted comment, an offer of whiskey or a helping hand.
 He often enjoyed a good cup of coffee and conversation with close friends who frequently visited him to chat about the good ol’days up until the day he died.
 He embodied what it meant to be a good friend to others and truly valued each of those friendships.

 Roger is survived by his loving family, daughter Kristin and son-in-law Todd who reside in Chewelah, WA, their family Bryn (Caleb) and sons Nolan and Caliber of Springdale, WA, Karinne (Tanner) and their son Enderson in Longview, WA, Taylor, La Grande, OR and Eilish also in Chewelah, WA.
 Daughter Kay and son-in-law Doug of Valley, WA and daughters Kayla in Spokane, WA and Kara in Phoenix, AZ and sister-in-law Kelly (Davis) Abrahamson of Chewelah, WA.
 Two brothers Gary (Jan) and Randy (Raine) and sister Shirley Huguenin, as well as numerous nieces and nephews.
 Roger was preceded in death by his wife Judy Kay (Davis) Huguenin, and their son Kevin Joseph Huguenin.
 His parents Ulysee and Lillian Huguenin.

 The Memorial Service will start at 10 a.m., Sunday, August 19 at Roger and Judy’s home on Sand Canyon Rd, in Chewelah, WA.

-Danekas Funeral Chapel and Crematory have been entrusted with the arrangements.
+Please visit www.danekasfuneralchapel.com and sign the online memorial.
+Danekas Funeral Chapel and Crematory has been entrusted with all the arrangements.